citusdata/pg_shard-old/README.md

 SELECT * FROM customer_reviews WHERE customer_id = 4687;
 ```

-You can also issue `UPDATE` or `DELETE` commands on the distributed table.
 ```sql
 UPDATE customer_reviews SET review_votes = 10 WHERE customer_id = 4687;
 DELETE FROM customer_reviews WHERE customer_id = 4700;